vand3rlinden/vand3rlinden.github.io/content/post/mta-sts-explained.md

 ## MTA-STS benefits:
 - Emails are transfered over a secure TLS connection
 - Must use TLS-Version 1.2 or higher
-- For the TLS Certificates they need to:
+- For the TLS certificates they need to:
-  - Certificate Subject needs to match the MX-Entry
+  - Certificate subject needs to match the MX-Entry
   - They need to be signed and issued by a public trusthworthy CA
   - They need to be valid (valid from / valid until)